AdobeDocs/lightroom-api-docs/README.md

 ```
 ## /edit

-### Example : Initiate a job to apply presets to an image
+### Example : Initiate a job to apply edits to an image

 ```shell